 View the PDF with goals and objectives.

 Students will be evaluated based on clinical performance, participation in didactics, and specific feedback from attending faculty regarding attitude and approach to learning.
 The exam at the end of the clerkship will also be factored into the student’s final grade.
-A Standardized Letter of Evaluation (SLOE) will be completed for all those students applying to EM and will be signed by the Clerkship Directors, the Program Director, and the Associate Program Director.
+A Standardized Letter of Evaluation (SLOE) will be completed by our SLOE Committee for all those students applying to EM.
 Grades for purposes of the SLOE will be Honors, High Pass, Pass, and Fail.
 Grades for transcript purposes will be reported as Honors, Pass, and Fail, in keeping with the Larner College of Medicine grading scale.

 - 4th Year Medical student in good standing with the home institution.
 Larner College of Medicine requires visiting students to come from allopathic US medical schools.

 - Letter of interest: Interested students should submit a one-page letter of interest describing (1) why Emergency Medicine as a career choice, and (2) why University of Vermont Medical Center for a visiting elective.